nicholasdavidson/pybit/doc/index.rst

 To build binary packages from source code.

-Currently, pybit is focused on Debian packaging but other backends can be written for the pybit client.
+Currently, pybit is focused on Debian packaging but other backends can be written for the :term:`pybit client`.
 Builds start when a hook adds a job to the queue.
 Hooks can be any script which provides relevant information to the queue, including which backend to use. pybit retains the order from the queue, so if the hook is intelligent, pybit doesn't try to second-guess the ordering.
-If the backend is capable of detecting failures entirely due to missing build dependencies, pybit can re-queue that build to try again later.
+If the backend is capable of detecting failures entirely due to missing :term:`build dependencies`, pybit can re-queue that build to try again later.

 Setting up pybit